Categories

 • Sodium Saccharine

 It’s a long list and was painful to type up.
-While some of the ingredients I recognize, I wouldn’t mind if there were simply less and if there were fewer salts and sugars to boot.
+While some of the ingredients I recognize, I wouldn’t mind if there were simply fewer and if there were fewer salts and sugars to boot.
 While cooling products usually contain some sort of menthol as the active ingredient, I am not sure what it is in the Kissable Ice Creme that makes it work.

 As a sensitizing cream, Kissable Ice Creme passes with flying colours.
-It feels cool immediately and grows slightly cooler but not so much that it makes me uncomfortable like other cooling products I’ve used.
-It doesn’t quite tingle but I can feel the area to which it is applied growing more sensitive.
+It feels cool immediately and grows slightly cooler, but not so much that it makes me uncomfortable like other cooling products I’ve used.
+It doesn’t quite tingle, but I can feel the area to which it is applied is growing more sensitive.
 This is a positive attribute when used on the clitoris but I would like to remind you that this product is also intended to be kissable which means your mouth, including lips and tongue, will become extra sensitive, too.
 Depending on your personal preferences, this may not be a positive thing.
 I find it a bit interesting but not necessarily distracting.
 I did not experience any amazingly powerful or easier orgasms while using this cream but my awareness was definitely heightened.

 The Kissable Ice Cream is flavoured and scented.
 It’s definitely sweet and more of the unnatural strawberry “flavour” as opposed to tasting like real strawberries.
 The taste will grow weaker as it is licked away (although, the thick cream does stay in place well) and it does seem to have a bit of a sugary aftertaste.
 It’s not horrible but it is a little.. different.
 Fluids and a person’s natural taste may alter the sensation, of course.
 The scent is very sweet as well and gives you a good indication of how it will taste.